isislab-unisa/aws-build-cluster-script/README.md

 done
 ```

-This snippet deals with creating as much hostfiles as the number of nodes in the cluster, by incrementally adding IPs in every file: myhostfile_1 will contain only the private IP of slave1, myhostfile_2 will contain the private IPs of slave1 and slave2 and so on.
+This snippet deals with creating as much hostfiles as the number of nodes in the cluster, by incrementally adding IPs in every file:

+- myhostfile_1 will contain only the private IP of master;
+- myhostfile_2 will contain the private IP of master and slave1;
+- myhostfile_3 will contain the private IP of master, slave1 and slave2

+and so on.

 ## Manage the cluster